cryptomipt/cryptomipt/README.md

-# Environment
+# Cryptomipt
-This package is designed to interact with the [data server](https://github.com/cryptomipt/collector) test strategies an historical data, easily deploy strategies to production.
+This package is designed to interact with the [data server](https://github.com/cryptomipt/collector) test strategies on historical data, easily deploy strategies to production and monitor your portfolio.
+It includes exchange emulator, backtest, template trader class and [portfolio management tools](https://github.com/cryptomipt/statstools).
 By default our data server is used but you can deploy your own data collector and specify the address where needed.
-It includes exchange emulator, backtest and template trader class.

 Pull Requests welcome and encouraged.

 Examples are available in examples folder.